engity-com/bifroest/docs/reference/authorization/simple.md

 Has to be set to `simple` to enable simple authorization.

 <<property_with_holder("entries", "Array", None, "Entry", "#entry")>>
-Each entry will be inspected to try to authorize a remote user.
+Each entry will be inspected to check if a remote user should be authorized.

 ## Entry